intrinio/java-sdk/docs/SecurityApi.md

 <a name="getSecurityHistoricalData"></a>
 # **getSecurityHistoricalData**
-> List&lt;HistoricalData&gt; getSecurityHistoricalData(identifier, item, type, startDate, endDate, sortOrder, nextPage)
+> ApiResponseSecurityHistoricalData getSecurityHistoricalData(identifier, tag, type, startDate, endDate, sortOrder, nextPage)

 Get Security Historical Data

-Returns historical values for the given &#x60;item&#x60; and the Security with the given &#x60;identifier&#x60;
+Returns historical values for the given &#x60;tag&#x60; and the Security with the given &#x60;identifier&#x60;

 ### Example
 ```java